Long squeeze: everything you need to know

 What is a long squeeze?

 A long squeeze is when the price of an asset suddenly drops more than anticipated.
 The decline can be brief, or it may last for some time.
-Regardless of the duration, it can be bad news for investors or traders who hold long positions.
+Regardless of the duration, it can be bad news for traders who hold long positions.

 When a significant price drop occurs, buyers are often ‘squeezed’ out of their positions – closing them in an attempt to limit any further loss.
 The squeeze adds to the downward momentum, as the balance between buyers and sellers shifts, and a bull market reverses to a bear market.